Explore 3-D Volumetric Data with Volume Viewer App

 Name Size Bytes Class Attributes D 128x128x27 442368 uint8 map 89x3 2136 double siz 1x3 24 double

 Open the Volume Viewer app.
-From the MATLAB® Tool strip, open the Apps tab and under Image Processing and Computer Vision, click .
+From the MATLAB® toolstrip, open the Apps tab and under Image Processing and Computer Vision, click .
 You can also open the app using the

-Load volumetric data into Volume Viewer app.
+Load volumetric data into the Volume Viewer app.
 Click Import Volume.
 You can load an image by specifying its file name or load a variable from the workspace.
 If you have volumetric data in a DICOM format that uses multiple files to represent a volume, you can specify the DICOM folder name.
 Choose the Import From Workspace option because the data is in the workspace.

 When you create a new session, this option deletes all the data currently in the viewer.
 Click Yes to create the new session.

 In this part of the example, you decide how you want to view your data.
-The Volume Viewer offers several options.
+Volume Viewer offers several options.

 View the MRI data as a set of slice planes.
 Click Slice Planes.
 You can also zoom in and rotate this view of the data.
-Use the scroll bars in the three slice windows to view individual slices in any of the planes.
+Use the scroll functionality in the three slice windows to view individual slices in any of the planes.

 Continue using Volume Viewer capabilities until you achieve the best view of your data.

 Adjust View of Volume Data in Volume Viewer

 In this part of the example, you adjust the view of the volumetric data in the Volume Viewer app.